OliverColeman/ahni/README.txt

 scheme and a layer/grid-type neural network simulator, the following changes were made to ANJI:

-* Modified to allow using multiple types of activation functions.
+* Modified to allow using multiple types of activation functions (for HyperNEAT implementation).
 * Added more parameters to control speciation, including: minimum species size to select elites1 from; minimum number of elites to select; and target number of species (this is controlled by adjusting the compatibility threshold